felicianotech/lemonisreport.com/src/content/blog/marcus-lemonis-gets-married.md

 It looks like Marcus has finally found the most important "partner" that he'll ever have, a woman named Bobbi Lemonis.
 Congratulations to you Mr. Lemonis.
 We, your fans, are happy to see that you've invested in yourself.

+Pictures below are from Marcus' Twitter & Instagram accounts:

 ![](/assets/img/article/marcus-wedding-1.jpg)
 ![](/assets/img/article/marcus-wedding-2.jpg)
 ![](/assets/img/article/marcus-wedding-3.jpg)